HTTPArchive/almanac.httparchive.org/src/content/en/2020/security.md

   )
 }}

-These look similar to [last year's protocol analysis](../2019/security#protocol-versions) though with an approximately 5% increase in TLSv1.3 usage, and the corresponding drop in TLSv1.2.
-That seems a small increase and it would seem like the high usage noted last year was likely with large CDNs supporting well, and those still using TLSv1.2 are likely managing this themselves or with a basic hosting provider that does not support this.
+It's still surprising to us, that TLSv1.0 usage is basically zero and pleasing that the world has embraced more secure protocols so definitely.
+These figures are a slight improvement on [last year's protocol analysis](../2019/security#protocol-versions)  with an approximately 5% increase in TLSv1.3 usage, and the corresponding drop in TLSv1.2.
+That seems a small increase and it would seem like the high usage noted last year was likely due to the initall support from large CDNs, and making a significant progress more progreess in TLSv1.3 adoption will likely take a long time as those still using TLSv1.2 are likely managing this themselves or with a basic hosting provider that does not yet support this.

 ### Cipher suites